-- 15.1.
-The sample should be tested in accordance with the work plan of the laboratory.
-If this is not feasible, the reasons should be noted in the analytical worksheet, and the sample should be stored in a special place which is kept locked.[1] - 15.2.
-All instructions, standards, manuals and reference data relevant to the work of laboratory shall be maintained current and be made readily available to personnel.[2] - 15.3.
-Detailed guidance on official pharmacopoeial requirements is usually given in the general notices and specific monographs of the pharmacopoeia concerned.[1] - 15.4.
-International, regional or national standards or other recognized specifications that contain sufficient and concise information on how to perform the tests and / or calibrations do not need to be supplemented nor rewritten as internal procedures if these standards are written in a way that they can be used as published by the operating staff in laboratory.
-The laboratory shall ensure that it uses the latest edition of standard.[2] - 15.5.
-Alternative testing procedures may be used if they are appropriately validated and equivalence to official methods has been demonstrated.4] - 15.6.
-Test procedures should be described in detail and should provide sufficient information to allow properly trained analysts to perform the analysis in a reliable manner.[1] - 15.7.
-Where system suitability criteria are defined in the method they should be fulfilled.[1] - 15.8.
-Any deviation from the test procedure should be approved and documented.[1]
+- 15.1.The sample should be tested in accordance with the work plan of the laboratory.
+If this is not feasible, the reasons should be noted in the analytical worksheet, and the sample should be stored in a special place which is kept locked.[1] - 15.2.All instructions, standards, manuals and reference data relevant to the work of laboratory shall be maintained current and be made readily available to personnel.[2] - 15.3.Detailed guidance on official pharmacopoeia requirements is usually given in the general notices and specific monographs of the pharmacopoeia concerned.[1] - 15.4.International, regional or national standards or other recognized specifications that contain sufficient and concise information on how to perform the tests and / or calibrations do not need to be supplemented nor rewritten as internal procedures if these standards are written in a way that they can be used as published by the operating staff in laboratory.
+The laboratory shall ensure that it uses the latest edition of standard.[2] - 15.5.Alternative testing procedures may be used if they are appropriately validated and equivalence to official methods has been demonstrated. - 15.6.Test procedures should be described in detail and should provide sufficient information to allow properly trained analysts to perform the analysis in a reliable manner.[1] - 15.7.Where system suitability criteria are defined in the method they should be fulfilled.[1] - 15.8.
+Any deviation from the test procedure should be approved and documented.
+[1] - 15.9.The result of an analysis should be traceable when appropriate alternately to a primary reference substance.[1]